-The Management Group discusses sustainability issues, monitors the effectiveness of sustainability measures and sets sustainability targets in its twice-yearly management review.
+The Management Group of Bittium discusses sustainability issues, monitors the effectiveness of sustainability measures and sets sustainability targets in its twice-yearly management review.
 The Management Group is also responsible for implementing sustainability plans and actions in day-to-day operations.

 The sustainability report describes the applicable methods that guarantee a sufficient level of diligence.
 The management of risks related to operations and the operating environment as well as the relevant processes are described in Bittium´s Corporate Governance Statement.